Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 A cophylogenetic analysis of the competitive associations (potential, given biogeographical coexistance of the amphipod species and the shared host species) shows a non significant global fit, which rejects the hypothesis of hyperiid amphipods sharing host species having speciated together.

 As we can see in the figures, thaliacean species harbor the richest assemblage of hyperiid amphipods.
 Brownian motion reconstruction suggests the appearance of a key trait in their MRCA that rendered these animals widely favorable hosts for hyperiid amphipods.
+Generality and specificity in hyperiid amphipods evolved multiple times.
+Correlating these shifts with association type data would shed light on the evolution of this ecological trait.

 ## Personal discussion